-Not to be confused with being genderless, nor with biological asexuality which means that an organism does not reproduce sexually.
-Asexuality, in the most basic sense of the term, is defined as a sexual orientation where a person doesn't experience sexual attraction towards anyone.
+Not to be confused with being genderless, nor with biological asexuality (which refers to organisms that do not reproduce sexually), asexuality, in the most basic sense of the term, is defined as a sexual orientation where a person doesn't experience sexual attraction towards anyone.

 It's similar to how a heterosexual person does not experience sexual attraction to their own gender, but applied to everyone.

 But the concept of asexuality is not quite as black and white as it may seem at first.
 Asexuality is also an umbrella term for people that fall between asexuality and other orientations.

 RomanticismRomanticism and sexuality are two distinct—if parallel—spectrums.
 Some people use the split attraction model for themselves, with labels such as homoromantic asexual being used.
 However it should be noted that homo/hetero/bisexual/etc labels do not refer solely to sexual attraction; etymologically, the "sex" part referred to gender, which it was considered synonymous with.
 Labelling homosexuality as being inherently sexual comes loaded with baggage, so please don't.

 Asexuals don't feel sexual attraction, but not all asexuals are aromantic.
 For a Romantic Asexual, romance isn't a problem, and many are comfortable with cuddling and kissing to express their feelings—they may be part of a Chastity Couple.
 Meanwhile, there are also aromantic sexual people, who may be part of a Friends with Benefits arrangement.
 Even an aromantic asexual can still have other types of relationships, like Platonic Life-Partners, that fill a similar role in their lives.